 Qualifying subscribers get paid – in gift vouchers or cash – when some profits are withdrawn from the blog's investment examples.
 Payouts keep it real and fun.
 Subscribers share the larger amount, I keep the smaller amount.
 You’ll know exactly how much is withdrawn and what’s coming to you.
 But don't quit your day job, this is an ultramarathon.
 There's no quick buck to be made here.
 We're growing wealth from the

 the bottom up and payouts in the early stages will be few and far between (if any).
 A qualifying subscriber is a natural person whose blog subscription has been continuously active for at least the past two years from the present day.
 Only qualifying subscribers get paid.
 Your tax matters are on you.
 The process and timing of withdrawals and payouts is on me.

 • Investment portfolio started in 2016 with 1000 South African rands. • Buys diversified Exchange Traded Funds (ETFs), or other products, that follow well-known indexes. • Can buy up to five ETFs or products. • Do-it-yourself buy and hold approach. • Cash contributions are made anytime. • Buying and selling is done anytime.

-• Investment portfolio started in 2016. • Buys shares of food retailing companies. • The idea is to own the companies that profit from our basic living expenses. • As we spend, those companies give back to us through dividends and the share price (if it moves up). • Uses company fundamentals for buying and selling shares.
+• Investment portfolio started in 2016. • Buys shares of food retailing companies. • The idea is to own the companies that profit from a basic living expense. • As we spend, those companies give back to us through dividends and the share price (if it moves up). • Uses company fundamentals for buying and selling shares.
 If criteria are not met, Exchange Traded Funds or other products are bought instead. • Do-it-yourself buy and hold approach. • Cash contributions are made anytime. • Over time, the cash contributions should match 40% of the increasing food spend.
 Buying and selling is done anytime.